 - Can’t use the pot for cooking dinner when making yogurt (This is significant at my house, especially in the winter)

-- Size of pressure cooker limits how much yogurt you can make.
+- The size of the pressure cooker limits how much yogurt you can make.
 (I regularly make 1-1/2 gallons at a time)

 In general, I’m not a big fan of making yogurt in an Instant Pot because it takes too long to heat the milk initially.
 Then, it takes a long time for the hot milk to cool back down to 110 degrees F. If you’re not looking for efficiency, this may not matter to you.